Consensys/doc.teku/docs/tutorials/configure-external-signer-tls.md

 - [Java `keytool`](https://docs.oracle.com/en/java/javase/12/tools/keytool.html).
 - A running execution client such as [Hyperledger Besu], or cloud-based service such as [Infura] synced to the Goerli testnet.

-This tutorial connects to an ETH2 testnet, and uses [Infura] to access the Goerli ETH1 testnet.
-You can sign up for a free [Infura] account, or you can start your own [ETH1 Goerli node].
+This tutorial connects to an Ethereum testnet for the consensus layer and uses Infura to access the Goerli testnet for the execution layer.
+You can sign up for a free [Infura] account, or you can set up your own [Goerli node] node for the execution layer, which uses [Infura] to access the Goerli testnet.

 ## 1. Create keystores